anilt0234/anilt0234.github.io/README.md

 Working hard to become a **geek from noob** 🚀
 I am a dynamic **Full Stack Developer** with hands-on experience in **ASP.NET Core, MVC Architecture, SQL**, and frontend technologies.
-I have a proven track record at **Schunix AI**, where I worked on annotation tools and backend logic.
+I have a proven track record at **Sunix AI**, where I worked on annotation tools and backend logic.

 ---